|Pvt. Clifford Wayne

 brother, he grew up in Jefferson, Oklahoma, and

 worked as a roustabout in the oil industry.

 He was known as "Wayne" to his family and friends.

 In early 1941, he was drafted into the U.S. Army and inducted on March 19, 1941, in Oklahoma City, Oklahoma.
 He was sent to Fort Knox, Kentucky, for basic training.
 It is not known what training he received.

 After completing basic training, he was sent to Camp Polk, Louisiana, in the late summer of 1941.
 There, he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Ft.
 Benning, Georgia.
 Maneuvers were taking place at the fort, but the 753rd did not take part in them.

 When the maneuvers ended, the 192nd Tank Battalion - which had taken part in the maneuvers - was given orders to remain at the fort.
 It was on the side of a hill that the members of the battalion learned they were being sent overseas as part of Operation PLUM.
 Within hours, many had figured out that PLUM stood for Philippines, Luzon, Manila.
 Men, 29 years old or older, were given six hours to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion.
-Wayne volunteered to join the 192nd and was assigned to C Company.
+Wayne volunteered, or had his name drawn, to join the 192nd and was assigned to C Company.